Ruemena/discordx/docs/docs/faq/Errors/Pagination.md

 # Pagination

-Errors around `@discord/pagination` package
+Errors around `@discord/pagination` package.

 ## Missing Intent: GUILD_MESSAGES

-Without guild message intent, pagination does not work, Consider adding GUILD_MESSAGES as an intent.
+Without the `GUILD_MESSAGES` Intent, pagination does not work.
+In order to properly use it, you must add it to the array of Intents  you pass to the Client.